Quick Start

 Export

-Click Export image under the Filters panel.
+Click Export image under the enhancements at the bottom of the right panel.

-An Export window opens for you to adjust your export settings.
+An export window opens for you to adjust your export settings.

 Add a custom prefix and suffix.
 When you first open the application, the default suffix is -gigapixel.